 A tentative agenda is now available.
 The meeting will be held at the Conference Center at Waltham Woods.
 The center is situated within the award-winning headquarters of the Massachusetts Medical Society, official sponsor for the Spring 2014 meeting.

-In an effort to "go green," the Spring 2014 Meeting eBook will be available solely by download from the CEHCD website beginning in March 2014.
+The official meeting book is now available.
+In an effort to "go green," the Spring 2014 Meeting eBook will be available solely by download from the CEHCD website.
 Hard copies of the meeting book will no longer be available on site.

 Online registration is now open.
 Please note, you will need to create an account on the AMA website in order to register for the meeting.
 Creating an account is free.